jjhelmus/pyfive/README.rst

 Dependencies
 ============

-pyfive is tested to work under Python 2.7 and 3.5.
-It should also work with Python 3.3 and 3.4.
+pyfive is tested to work under 3.5, 3.6, 3.7 and 3.8.
+It may also work with other Python versions.

 The only dependencies to run the software besides Python is NumPy.